ShawnDriscoll/PyQt5-Dice-App/README.rst

 * **Qt Designer**

-   A WYSIWYG tool for designing Windows GUIs for your Python programs.
+   A tool for designing Windows GUIs based on the Qt framework for your Python programs.
 Windows and Mac versions are available at https://build-system.fman.io/qt-designer-download

 Contact